Mini Pumpkin Spice Bundt Cakes

 Step 4

 Bake.
-Spoon the cake batter into a sprayed bundtlette pan.
-Bake for approximately 15-17 minutes, or until a toothpick (when inserted) comes out clean.
-Remove to a cooling rack.
+Spoon the cake batter into the prepared bundtlette pan.
+Bake for approximately 15-17 minutes, or until a toothpick (when inserted) comes out (mostly) clean.
+Let cakes sit in the pan and then gently transfer them to a wire cooling rack.

 Step 5